Manicotti

 Method

-Using an electric mixer on high speed, beat eggs in a large bowl until light, airy, pale in color, and can nearly hold peaks, 6–8 minutes.
+Using an electric mixer on high speed, beat 6 large eggs in a large bowl until light, airy, pale in color, and can nearly hold peaks, 6–8 minutes.

 Reduce mixer speed to low.
-Gradually add flour and salt, beating well between additions, until no clumps of flour remain.
+Gradually add 1¼ (156 g) cups all-purpose flour and ½ tsp.
+Diamond Crystal or ¼ tsp.
+Morton kosher salt, beating well between additions, until no clumps of flour remain.
 With mixer speed on low, slowly pour in 1½ cups water and continue to beat until well incorporated.
-Cover and let dough rest at least 2 hours (this gives the flour time to hydrate and results in a smoother finished texture).
+Cover and let batter rest at least 2 hours (this gives the flour time to hydrate and results in a smoother finished texture).

-Heat a small nonstick skillet over medium and spray with nonstick spray.
-Pour 2 Tbsp. batter into skillet and cook, swirling skillet constantly to encourage crepe to form a nice, round shape, until set, 15–20 seconds.
+Heat a small nonstick skillet over medium and spray with nonstick vegetable oil spray.
+Pour 2 Tbsp. batter into skillet and cook, swirling skillet constantly to encourage crepe to form a nice round shape, until set, 15–20 seconds.
 Tap out crepe onto a clean towel; gently flatten any creases.
-Repeat with remaining batter; if possible, do not to stack crepes.
+Repeat with remaining batter; if possible, do not stack crepes.
+Do ahead: Batter can be made 1 day ahead of time; keep covered and refrigerate.

 Preheat oven to 350°.
-Mix egg yolks, ricotta, mozzarella, and Parmesan in a large bowl; season with salt and pepper.
-Squeeze out excess liquid from spinach, if using, and add to egg mixture; toss to coat.
+Mix 2 large egg yolks, beaten to blend, 1½ lb. ricotta, 8 oz. mozzarella, grated, and 1 oz.
+Parmesan, grated, in a large bowl; season with kosher salt and freshly ground black pepper.
+Squeeze out excess liquid from two 10-oz. boxes frozen chopped spinach, thawed, drained (if using), and add to egg mixture; toss to coat.